Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

 with draws that have $\tilde\Lambda > 5000$ discarded.
 This produces a prior that is uniform in $\tilde\Lambda$ between 0 and 5000, as shown in Fig.~\ref{fig:lambda_priors} for all of our three mass priors discussed in the main text.
 For comparison, we also show the prior on $\tilde\Lambda$ computed assuming independent $\Lambda_{1,2} \sim U[0,3000]$ and the component mass prior $m_{1,2}\sim U[1,2]\,M_\odot$.
 It can be seen that this prior vanishes as $\tilde\Lambda \rightarrow 0$ and so can bias the posterior at low values of $\tilde\Lambda$.
 In addition to the physical requirement of a common EOS constraint, the prior used in the common EOS analysis is uniform as $\tilde\Lambda \rightarrow 0$, allowing us to fully explore likelihoods in this region, and set lower bounds on our credible intervals.

-\textit{Results}---Fig.~\ref{fig:posterior_overlap} shows the posterior probability densities for the parameters of interest in our study: the source frame chirp mass $\mathcal{M}^\mathrm{src}$; the mass ratio $q=m_2/m_1$; the source frame component masses $m_{1,2}^\mathrm{src}$ (which are functions of $\mathcal{M}^\mathrm{src}$ and $q$); the effective spin $\chi_\mathrm{eff} = m_1 \chi_1 + m_2 \chi_2 / (m_1 + m_2)$; and $\tilde{\Lambda}$, the binary tidal deformability.
-Posterior probability densities are shown for each of the three mass priors with the common EOS constraint imposed, as discussed in the main paper.
+\textit{Results}---Fig.~\ref{fig:posterior_overlap} shows the posterior probability densities for the parameters of interest in our study: the source frame chirp mass $\mathcal{M}^\mathrm{src}$; the mass ratio $q=m_2/m_1$; the source frame component masses $m_{1,2}^\mathrm{src}$ (which are functions of $\mathcal{M}^\mathrm{src}$ and $q$); the effective spin $\chi_\mathrm{eff} = (m_1 \chi_1 + m_2 \chi_2) / (m_1 + m_2)$; and the binary tidal deformability $\tilde{\Lambda}$.
+Posterior probability densities are shown for the uniform mass prior, double neutron star mass prior, and the Galactic neutron star mass prior analyses with 20~Hz low-frequency cutoff, and the uniform mass prior analyses with 25~Hz low-frequency cutoff.
+All the four analyses had the common EOS constraint and the causal $\Lambda(m)$ lower limit imposed.
 Electronic files containing the thinned posterior probability densities and an IPython notebook \cite{PER-GRA:2007} for manipulating these data are available at Ref.~\cite{gw170817commoneos}.